TobinWebDesign/Milestone-Project-Data-Centric-Development-Milestone-Project-/README.md

 ## Acknowledgements

-My thanks to my mentor Anthony Ngene and the tutoring team at the Code Institute.
+My thanks to my mentor Anthony Ngene awho helped me out with python issues, and the tutoring team at the Code Institute.
 The tutor team support has been excellent.